 Booking any kind of appointment

 You can book appointments with doctors, dentists, and even hairdressers, but somehow, picking up the phone to do it feels like prepping for a TED Talk.
-You rehearse your lines, practise explaining your symptoms like you’re pitching a business idea, and run through every possible response they might give.
+You rehearse your lines, practice explaining your symptoms as if you’re pitching a business idea, and run through every possible response they might give.
 Deep down, you half-expect them to say, “Sorry, we’ve actually blocked your number for being dramatic.”

-To feel less alone, check out how others survive the chaos over on HelloGiggles, their life advice section is a mood.
+To feel less alone, check out how others navigate the chaos on HelloGiggles; their life advice section is quite uplifting.

 You struggle to remember passwords that you definitely didn’t write down.